tiyd-python-2015-08/assigments/06--Game-of-Sticks/README.md

 * Hal takes 3 sticks, there are 11 sticks remaining.
 * Marvin takes 2 sticks, there are 9 sticks remaining.
 * Hal takes 2 sticks, there are 7 sticks remaining.
-* Marvin takes 3 sticks, there are 4 sticks remaining.
+* Marvin takes 3 sticks, there are 4 sticks remaining.m
 * Hal takes 1 stick, there are 3 sticks remaining.
 * Marvin takes 2 sticks, there is 1 stick remaining.
 * Hal has to take the final stick and loses.